bangcorrupt/freetribe/README.md

 # Freetribe

 Freetribe is a free, open-source firmware for Electribe 2.
-Built from the ground up using original code and open-source projects.
-Freetribe aims to provide a user-friendly API for connecting control input to audio processing.
+Built from the ground up using original code and open-source projects, Freetribe aims to provide a user-friendly API for connecting control input to audio processing.

 ## Features